yzyGitHuub/PublicRemoteSensing/A_OPTRAM-ET/README.md

 Yao, Zhaoyuan, Li, Wangyipu, Cui, Yaokui.
 "A_OPTRAM-ET: An automatic optical trapezoid model for evapotranspiration estimation and its global-scale assessments." *ISPRS Journal of Photogrammetry and Remote Sensing 218 (Part B)* (2024): 181-197.

-## The A_OPTRAM-ET models developed with Landsat-8 OLI, Sentinel-2 MSI, and Terra MODIS are now availiable for global ET mapping.
+## The A_OPTRAM-ET models developed with Landsat-8 OLI, Sentinel-2 MSI, and Terra MODIS are now available for global ET mapping.